saraalat/git-group-assigment/README.md

 Within that folder, you will find a list of facts in a `.md` file (we will learn more about these types of files next week).

-Your job, as a group, is to (1) fact check these facts and correct any mistakes you might find (**TIP**: it might be *faster* to work in smaller sub-groups!), and (2) add some facts of your own.
+Your job, as a group, is to (1) fact-check these facts and correct any mistakes you might find (**TIP**: it might be *faster* to work in smaller sub-groups!), and (2) add some facts of your own.